reshamas/reshamas.github.io/_posts/2018-05-08-ultimate-resource-guide-for-women-in-data-science.md

 There has been extensive research that shows women are [lagging in senior positions](https://research.hackerrank.com/women-in-tech/2018/) and [sexism exists](https://twitter.com/math_rachel/status/897600522722705408) in the workplace.
 The good news is that research has shown that networking events for women *do indeed* [move the needle on equality](https://hbr.org/2018/02/do-womens-networking-events-move-the-needle-on-equality).

-This guide was created to provide a resource for women in data science so they accomplish the following in a friendly and supportive environment:
+This guide was created to provide a resource for women in data science to accomplish the following in a friendly and supportive environment:
-- network
+- networking
-- build skills, education
+- building skills, education
-- find jobs
+- finding jobs
-- advance in their career
+- advancing their careers

 This resource will also be valuable to **male allies** who seek to diversify their organization, primarily to:
 - find women speakers for conferences